-He says, “Over the past eight years, CDC has successfully grown to become the leading provider of outsourced data centre services in Canberra and a trusted partner to numerous Federal Government agencies and private sector customers.
-Through its customised, modular design, CDC is able to offer highly secure and flexible data centre solutions to its customers.
+He says, “Over the past eight years, CDC has successfully grown to become the leading provider of outsourced data center services in Canberra and a trusted partner to numerous Federal Government agencies and private sector customers.
+Through its customised, modular design, CDC is able to offer highly secure and flexible data center solutions to its customers.

 “CDC is well positioned to take advantage of industry tailwinds including continued growth in outsourcing, data storage and processing.
 We are looking forward to supporting the company in its next phase of development.”